The Rhydfendigaid bridge drawn by J G Wood in 1811

 (There is an old story that says that a pot of gold is hidden on Pen-y-bannau, and it is so easy to dream and believe that this treasure is hidden somewhere in the shadow of the rock.
 Also, just over a hundred meters higher than the rock, right at the very peak, are the remains of an old fort which dates back to the Iron Age.
 There may also be a treasure or two buried somewhere in the vicinity of that place)

 Finally, there are two other old images that are worth including.
-They were, perhaps arguably, the two most standout business-places in 20th century Pontrhydfendigaid.
-At the time the Siop Florida photograph was taken, there were nine shops in the village with Florida store being the busiest of them all ; it met the wordly needs of a majority of the village people and practically all the neighborhood farmers.
+They show, arguably, the two most standout business-places in 20th century Pontrhydfendigaid.
+At the time the Florida Shop photograph was taken, there were eight other shops in the village with Florida store being the busiest of them all ; it met the wordly needs of a good majority of the village people and practically all the neighborhood farmers.

 Mr Richard Rees was the proprietor, an elder of the chapel and a highly respected figure in the parish and beyond.